carlos-argueta/grabmodels/README.md

 # grabmodels
 Repository with code to replicate the experiments of the upcoming paper Graph-Based Compact Textual Models for the Automatic Detection of Sarcasm.

 GrabModels or Graph-Based Compact Models, is a tool to create word and pattern embeddings for text classifiers.
 It converts text datasets to graphs in order to learn representations for the vertices of the graph.
+GrabModels is only compatible with Python 3.

 ## Installation

-1. Clone the repository with $git clone https://github.com/carlos-argueta/grabmodels.git
+1. Clone the repository with $ git clone https://github.com/carlos-argueta/grabmodels.git
 1. (Optional) Create a virtual environment
 1. Enter the grabmodels folder and install dependencies:
-      * $cd grabmodels
+      * $ cd grabmodels
-      * $pip install -r requirements.txt
+      * $ pip3 install -r requirements.txt

 ## Usage